AndreiChertkov/teneva_bm/README.md

 ```
 Note that the `get` method can be used instead of `[ ]` notation, for example, if it is necessary to pass somewhere a function that calculates benchmark values.

-Since the considered benchmark (`BmFuncAckley`) corresponds to a function of a continuous argument, above we calculated the values for the discretization of the function on a given grid.
+Since the considered benchmark (`BmFuncAckley`) corresponds to a function of a continuous argument, above we calculated the values for the discretization of the function on a automatically selected grid.
 Additionally, we can calculate values at continuous points by analogy:
 ```python
 # Get value at point x:
 x = np.ones(bm.d) * 0.42